srakshitha296/c-programs/README.md

 Program to calculate profit and loss.

-Program to find largest of 2 numbers.

 Program to find the largest of 2 numbers.

 Program to calculate the gross salary.

+Program to calculate sinx using taylors series.

 Program to swap 2 strings.